Zymbit-Docs/docs/content/bootware/image-files/index.md

 -----
 ### Bootware 1.2.0 General Platform Support Image files available for download

-Example images all have the hostname of zymbit-dev and a login of zymbit/zymbit.
+Example images all have the hostname of zymbit-dev and a login of zymbit and a password of zymbit.
+Please change if using for anything other than development examples.

 | Item | Size | Description |